Pressio/SHAW/docs/content/kokkos_host_omp.rst

-* If you want to enable arch-specific optimizations following the `Kokkos userguide <https://github.com/kokkos/kokkos>`_ and `here <https://github.com/kokkos/kokkos-kernels/wiki/Building>`_, you need to modify the flags passed to `build_kokkos_and_kernels.sh <https://github.com/fnrizzi/SHAW/tree/master/bash_scripts/build_kokkos_and_kernels.sh>`_ and rerun it.
+* If you want to enable arch-specific optimizations following the `Kokkos userguide <https://github.com/kokkos/kokkos>`_ and `here <https://github.com/kokkos/kokkos-kernels/wiki/Building>`_, you need to modify the flags passed to Kokkos inside `build_kokkos_and_kernels.sh <https://github.com/fnrizzi/SHAW/tree/master/bash_scripts/build_kokkos_and_kernels.sh>`_ and rerun it.